Minee-Liane-Choi/MineeChoiLab/index.md

 # Make neurodegerative disease curable

-The {{ site.title }} Lab a team of researchers at Korea Advanced Institute of Science and Technology (KAIST) dedicated to making human neurodegenerative disease curable.
+The {{ site.title }} Lab is a team of researchers at Korea Advanced Institute of Science and Technology (KAIST) dedicated to making human neurodegenerative disease curable.

 We use patient-derived human stem cells as a model for investigating the causes of Parkinson’s disease (PD), with the ultimate aim of translating our insights into improved diagnostics, biomarkers, and novel targets for therapies.
 We also use human-induced pluripotent stem cells (hiPSCs) to investigate the key cellular and molecular events underlying neurodegeneration.
 We also examine human stem cells using cutting-edge dynamic imaging, in order to investigate the mechanisms that lead to neurodegeneration.